Two Kooks » ALL RECIPES » Cedar Planked Chicken

 uncooked spatchcock chicken on planks on grill

 Marinate chicken for a few hours or overnight (or 30-45 minutes at room temperature).
-Soak planks.
-Then pat them dry with paper towel and spray with oil.
-Place planks on grill, then place chicken on planks.
+Prepare wooden planks.
+Heat grill, place planks on grill, then place chicken on planks.

 spatchcock grilled chicken on planks on grill